Glossary of Aquifer Testing Terms

 Residual Drawdown

-Drawdown during the recovery phase of a pumping test.
+Drawdown during the recovery phase of a pumping test after pumping stops.
 [L]

 Specific Discharge (q)